What is a Computerized Maintenance Management System (CMMS)?

 - Assigning work orders by availability

-Transitioning to a CMMS database allows users to automate many processes.
+Transitioning to a CMMS program allows users to automate many processes.
 Automation saves time, reduces human error, and increases efficiency.

 Asset Lifecycle Visibility

-CMMS software allows teams to track and manage asset health and lifecycle from pre-installation planning and engineering to decommissioning.
-When you know what the active status is of your assets, you can better plan, schedule, and perform work.
+CMMS programs allow teams to track and manage asset health and lifecycle from pre-installation planning and engineering to decommissioning.
+When you know the active status of your assets, you can better plan, schedule, and perform work.

 The Road to Prescriptive Maintenance